-Third-party collection providers could commit fraud with respect to the claims that the Group engages them to service, enter into financial difficulties or fail to comply with applicable laws and regulations, such as data protection requirements, or fail to provide the Group with accurate data on the claims they are servicing.
-To the extent these third parties violate laws, other regulatory requirements or their contractual obligations to the Group, or act inappropriately in the conduct of their business, the Group's business and reputation could be negatively affected or penalties could be directly imposed on the Group.
+Third-party collection providers could commit fraud with respect to the claims that the Group engages them to service, enter into financial difficulties, fail to comply with applicable laws and regulations, such as data protection requirements, or fail to provide the Group with accurate data on the claims they are servicing.
+To the extent these third parties violate laws, other regulatory requirements or their contractual obligations to the Group, or act inappropriately in the conduct of their business, the Group's business and reputation could be negatively affected or penalties could be directly imposed on the Group, which in turn could have a negative impact on the Group's business, results of operations or financial condition and the performance by the Issuer of its obligations under the Notes.

 The Group may also suffer losses pursuant to its agreements with debt originators who have required, and may require, the Group to ensure compliance by sub-contractors with applicable laws or other regulatory requirements.
 Furthermore, the Group may not become aware of the occurrence of any such violations for a substantial period of time, which could magnify the effect of such violations.
+Any of these developments could have an adverse effect on the Group's business, results of operations or financial condition and the performance by the Issuer of its obligations under the Notes.